poppy-project/poppy-docs/en/installation/install-a-poppy-board.md

 The hostname, default user and password will be all set to "poppy" (`ssh poppy@poppy.local` password=poppy).
 You can test your installation with the web interface in your web browser http://poppy.local.

-## Install a Poppy Torso / Humanoid on a Odroid U3 or Odroid XU4
+## Install a Poppy Torso / Humanoid on a Odroid U3 or Odroid XU4 (deprecated)

-These boards come with a working Ubuntu base image on the MMC you can use the install scripts on it.
+These boards are now deprecated.
+They come with a working Ubuntu base image on the MMC you can use the install scripts on it.
 In the case you have not a fresh installation you have download and burn default system images:
 * Ubuntu 14.04 for Odroid U3
 * [Ubuntu 14.04 for Odroid XU3/XU4](http://odroid.in/ubuntu_14.04lts/ubuntu-14.04.1lts-lubuntu-odroid-xu3-20150212.img.xz)